Becky Hammon visits mural in her honor, focuses on head-coaching dream

 WNBA TEAM THAT ENDORSED BIDEN-HARRIS REACTS TO PROJECTED VICTORY

-“The greatest barriers that I’ve broken are the ones I have in my own mind,” she said.
+“The greatest barriers that I’ve broken are the ones I have in my own mind,” said Hammon, who made the documentary in partnership with Cadillac as part of its Never Stop Arriving campaign.
 “I’m not gonna stop.
 I will be a head coach at some point.
 As I walk through the door, the greatest thing I can do is be the best me I can possibly be and let the next girl walk through behind me.”

 Hammon went undrafted when she joined the WNBA in 1999.
 She played for the New York Liberty from 1999 to 2006 and the San Antonio Stars from 2007 to 2014.
 She was a six-time WNBA All-Star and a two-time WNBA First Team selection.